Rigidity of proper colorings of $\mathbb{Z}^d$

-In light of~\eqref{it:approx-A_P}, we think of $A_P$ as the region known to belong to $X_P$, of $A^{**}$ as a region which may or may not belong to $X_P$, and of $A_P \cup A^{**}$ as a region known to contain $X_P$.
-The other three properties ensure together that there is a ``small amount'' of unknown information.
-Specifically, \ref{it:approx-A*_P} guarantees that near any unknown vertex (with the correct parity) there are many known vertices, whereas~\ref{it:approx-unknown-size} and~\ref{it:approx-unknown-location} control the number and location of the unknown vertices.
+Since $A^*\subset A^{**}$, property \ref{it:approx-A_P} implies that $A_P\subset X_P\subset A_P\cup A^{**}$ for all $P$ (See Figure~\ref{fig:approx} for an illustration of these containments).
+In words, the sets $A_P$ indicate vertices which are guaranteed to be in $X_P$ while the set $A^{**}$ indicates vertices whose classification into the various $X_P$ is not fully specified by the approximation.
+The distinguished subset $A^*\subset A^{**}$ conveys additional information through \ref{it:approx-A_P} and \ref{it:approx-A*_P}: A $P$-odd vertex is either guaranteed to belong to $X_P$ (if it belongs to $A_P$), is guaranteed not to belong to $X_P$ (if it does not belong to $A_P \cup A^*$), or at least half of its neighbors belong to $\bigcup_{Q \simeq P} A_Q$.
+The other two properties further restrict the ``missing information'', with~\ref{it:approx-unknown-size} ensuring that $A^{**}$ is not too large and~\ref{it:approx-unknown-location} ensuring that $A^{**}$ is only present near the boundaries of the~$X_P$'s.